opensciencegrid/dosar/docs/ASP2018/08-Mandlebrot.md

 $ convert tile_000000_000000.ppm ~/mandle.gif
 ```

-4. Open a new terminal window and move the file to local machine for viewing (substitute your username in place of `USER`):
+4. Open a new terminal window and move the file to local machine for viewing (substitute your username in place of `YOUR_USER_ID`):

 ```
-$ scp USER@user-training.osgconnect.net:/home/USER/mandle.gif ./
+$ scp YOUR_USER_ID@user-training.osgconnect.net:/home/USER/mandle.gif ./
 ```

 5. Point Browser at the file URL: